fatih/color/README.md

 The `color` package also disables color output if the [`NO_COLOR`](https://no-color.org) environment variable is set (regardless of its value).

-`Color` has support to disable/enable colors programatically both globally and for single color definitions.
+`Color` has support to disable/enable colors programmatically both globally and for single color definitions.
 For example suppose you have a CLI app and a `--no-color` bool flag.
 You can easily disable the color output with: